Landlord locks struggling retailer out of shop for not paying rent due to Covid-19

 Eccles is now looking to move the shop to another location.

 He said he was surprised the landlord had taken such an extreme stance for outstanding rent arrears of $3700.
-"We've been in business over 50 years, within one kilometre of Queen Street."
+"We've been in business over 50 years, within one kilometre of Queen Street," although not from the same premises.

 Jonathan Pang of CP Group declined to comment on the situation.
 He said the issue was a legal matter.